wangxhere/libpostal/README.md

 sudo ldconfig
 ```

+To enable debug compile, use `–enable-debug` when running `./configure`.

+Specifying ’yes’ adds ’-g -O0’ to the compilation flags for all languages.
+Specifying ’info’ adds ’-g’ to the compilation flags.
+Specifying ’profile’ adds ’-g -pg’ to the compilation flags and ’-pg’ to the linking flags.
+Otherwise, nothing is added.

 libpostal has support for pkg-config, so you can use the pkg-config to print the flags needed to link your program against it:

 ```